 To The Members

-Your Directors have pleasure in presenting their Eighth Annual Report with the AuditedAccounts of the company for the year ended on 31st March 2016.
+Your Directors have pleasure in presenting the Tenth Annual Report on the business andoperations of the Company together with the Audited Financial Statements of the Companyfor the financial year ended on 31st March 2018.

 1. FINANCIAL RESULTS :

 |Highlights of the Financial Results for year are as under: || || || ||[Rs. in lacs] |

 | ||2017-18 ||2016-17 ||2017-18 ||2016-17 |

 |Total Revenue ||14216.01 ||9484.30 ||20224.07 ||15874.13 |

 |Profit before Finance costs Depreciation and Amortisation & Tax ||5068.99 ||3234.66 ||6495.41 ||4421.25 |